 Join a few promotion groups on Facebook when you are first starting out.
 It is all about getting your content out there and creating brand awareness.

 I know some people aren’t a fan of them and think they are a waste of time, but I disagree.
+When you are first starting out it is paramount that you start building some traction.
 They just take a lot of time, so be intentional when joining threads.

 To find Facebook groups to join PLUS a promotion schedule check out my Ultimate List of Facebook Groups for Bloggers and Creative Entrepreneurs.

 I also have a few posts on how to properly use Facebook groups:

 - 10 Blogging Group Mistakes to Avoid

 - How to Manage Blogging Group Tasks